Sixth Form - Electives Enrichment

 - Cooking on a budget

-In addition, students will enrich their curriculum with a variety of possible choices including:
+In addition, students will enrich their curriculum with a variety of possible choices, with a host of other possibilities offered within each subject area each year including:

 - Sport for All